 Either way, with all my web hosting reviews, I like to look at two indicators to figure out if a company treats customer service as a cost, an investment, or a sales opportunity.

 First is access to customer support.

 Both SiteGround and GoDaddy provide phone, chat, and email tickets.
 They both have knowledgebases.
 The only difference that I can publicly see is that SiteGround’s knowledgebase is much higher quality.
 You can use it to actually solve problems – even non-SiteGround specific problems.
 GoDaddy’s knowledgebase is devoted completely to GoDaddy-specific problems.

-Second is overall investment into customer support.
-With GoDaddy – the emphasis is about contact.
+Second is the overall investment in customer support.
+With GoDaddy – the emphasis is on contact.
 They obviously put a lot of investment into phone support, but their phone support also has a lot of triage.
 Like I mentioned with their knowledgebase, there is not a lot of “pre-solving” problems or routing callers directly to an expert.
 Additionally, they have a bit of a handicap due to their huge range of products.
-Since they offer everything from bookkeeping to photo storage to hosting to builders – their support is by necessity going to be focused on triage rather than deep problem solving.
+Since they offer everything from bookkeeping to photo storage to hosting to builders – their support is by necessity going to be focused on triage rather than deep problem-solving.

 While GoDaddy has improved since 2013 – service and support definitely go to SiteGround.

 Ever since 2013, GoDaddy has tried to become the all-in-one service provider for small business.
 They have an enormous range of products customized for nearly every need.
 They even own a bookkeeping product along with the best security scanning software.
 If they have a market focus – it’s “everyone.”